alemart/encantar-js/docs/api/camera-source.md

     * `aspectRatio: number`.
 A hint specifying the preferred aspect ratio of the video.
     * `constraints: MediaTrackConstraints`.
 Additional video constraints that will be passed to `navigator.mediaDevices.getUserMedia()`.

+!!! tip "Landscape × Portrait"

+    You generally do not need to specify an `aspectRatio`, as encantar.js uses a suitable default.
+When customizing this setting, pick standard values for landscape mode such as `16/9` or `4/3`.
+Pick such values even if mobile devices are expected to be in portrait mode.
+Using arbitrary numbers is discouraged and may produce unexpected results in different devices.

 **Returns**

 A new webcam-based source of data.